na-na-hi/renget/archive/pcrgjpstartguide.md

 ### Arena
 **Swimsuit Saren** - Massive TP restoration to all teammates on 1st skill for instant UBs.
 Sees use in all game modes, but extremely useful in Arena.
 Grab her when possible.
 **Swimsuit Hatsune** - Integral part of the 1-tap arena teams, as her 1st action hits party wide and hurts.
 A typical Arena setup for her is Mifuyu/R.Rin/S.Hatsune/S.Saren/MS.Kasumi, but there are quite a few variants.
 Not necessary to hit 1st, but a strong unit.
+**New Years Homare** - Excellent multi-target magic damage dealer that has yet to receive a Unique Equip, so she can only get better next year.
+Saw some usage in CB on release month and has not shown up in a big way for a while.
+First action magic damage nuke similar to S.Hatsune, very good in Arena defenses and offenses.

 ### PvE
 Nothing that is specific to PvE here.